-GTX-102 Exclusivity
+GTX-102 (Antisense Oligonucleotide) Exclusivity

 We have an exclusive license from TAMU to a patent family filed in the U.S. and several foreign jurisdictions relating to UBE3A antisense oligonucleotides including GTX-102 and their use for the treatment of Angelman syndrome.
-The in-licensed TAMU patent family includes three issued U.S. patents expiring in 2038 (not accounting for any available PTE).
+The in-licensed TAMU patent family includes four issued U.S. patents expiring in 2038 (not accounting for any available PTE).
+Beyond the patent estate licensed from TAMU, we own a pending patent family relating to dosing regimens for the use of UBE3A antisense oligonucleotides including GTX-102 in the treatment of Angelman syndrome; we expect any patents emanating from this patent family to expire in 2045 (not accounting for any available PTE).

-UX701 Exclusivity
+UX701 (Rivunatpagene Miziparvovec) Exclusivity

 We have two licenses to patents and patent applications covering elements of our UX701 product candidate.
-First, we have inlicensed patents owned by UPENN and sublicensed to us by REGENX relating to the AAV9 capsid used in UX701 that expire between September 2024 and 2026 in the U.S., and in September 2024 in foreign countries.
+First, we have a license to a U.S. patent expiring in January 2026 which relates to the AAV9 capsid used in UX701; this patent is owned by UPENN and sublicensed to us by REGENX.
 Second, we have an exclusive license from UPENN to a patent family filed in the U.S. and several foreign jurisdictions relating to AAV vectors containing certain regulatory and coding sequences packaged in UX701; this patent family includes an issued U.S. patent expiring in 2039 (not accounting for any available PTE).
 Beyond these in-licenses, we own a patent family covering AAV vectors expressing a novel truncated version of the ATP7B protein produced by UX701; we expect any patents emanating from this patent family to expire in 2040 (not accounting for any available PTE).